tonyelhabr/netlify/content/post/making-first-pull-request/index.md

 then "Create pull request" on the subsequent page, and then "Create pull request" again (on the page that allows you to add comments). [^10]

+Note that if your pull request is not accepted upon the first commit, then you'll need to repeat steps 3 and 4.
+And, instead of repeating step 5, you should make a comment on the existing pull request on GitHub.
+(Assuming that the pull request reviewer left you some comments, then you should just reply to theirs.)

+### Additional Notes

 There are a couple of extra/alternative things you should consider doing in this process (although these are completely optional).